Do you remember Jimmy Altieri?

 “So, uh, what are you going to do with the Columbian money?”

-What the fuck does Jimmy care what Tony does with the money?
+What would Jimmy care about what Tony does with the money?

 Tony says nothing and shrugs his shoulders because he figures Jimmy is wearing a wire.